 When you book online, you have the option to choose between different ways of delivery.
-You can have it sent per mail (for an extra fee), via mail to print out (in A4 format only!) or on your phone as a Q Code.
+You can have it sent per mail, via mail to print out (in A4 format only!) or on your phone as a PDF.
 If you do it online, you also need to select your means of identification, which can be your passport or credit card.
 Make absolutely sure to travel with your chosen ID and show it to the conductor when they are checking your ticket.
 Otherwise you might pay a penalty!

 If you are staying for a couple of months in Germany, you could consider the option of a German ‘Bahncard’.
 There are trial deals for 3 months and these allow you 25% off the normal ticket price in addition to using local transport in combination with your tickets (only in combination, this is not meant for everyday public transport within cities).
 Not bad, right?
 Also, there are regional and state deals for unlimited rides over a set period and sometimes group deals.
 But most of all, book well in advance and check different dates and times.
 Also, with this STA affiliate link, you can get Eurail discounts for travelers under 28 years old.

 Good to Know

 Also check is your mail box (including spam folder) on the day of your trip.
 If you have ticked the notification box (and you should), you will receive an email if there has been a change, delay or cancellation regarding your booking (could be just an hour before, though).
 Not all German train travel stations have Wifi though and even if they do, sometimes you need a Telekom account to access it.
 On the fast trains, ICE, there should be wifi though.